Nancy-Kolaski/Nancy-Kolaski.github.io/project5.md

 1) ClimateWins can help predict climate change around Europe (and potentially, around the world).
 2) The weather from ClimateWins locations are located at the top of a mountain and considered mostly ‘unpleasant’ conditions, and will therefore continue to be unpleasant in the future.
 3) The weather climate across Europe will gradually increase over time.
-4) Supervised & Unsupervised Learning algorithms are are optimal tools in predictive analysis needed for weather forecasting.
+4) Supervised & Unsupervised Learning algorithms are optimal tools in predictive analysis needed for weather forecasting.

-## Data:
+## Data Link:
-Data was collected between 1800s to 2022 by ‘European Climate Assessment and Data Set Project’, consisting of temperature, wind speed, snow, and global radiation from 18 different weather stations. found at [https://www.ecad.eu/](https://www.ecad.eu/)
+The data utilized for this analysis was real world weather data collected between 1800s to 2022 by ‘European Climate Assessment and Data Set Project’, consisting of temperature, wind speed, snow, and global radiation from 18 different weather stations, found at [https://www.ecad.eu/](https://www.ecad.eu/).

 ## Tools: